hugofloresgarcia/miid/weekly_reports/weeks5and6/things.md

 # things that I've done these past two weeks

 ## audacity labeler
+I've forked Jack's labeler repo and updated his code to work with the latest Audacity commit.

+However, I realized that prototyping classification models and porting them from Python to C++ requires a lot of extra work and library-specific adjustments that make trying out different models directly in the C++ implementation rather impractical.

+Instead, I've made a labeling Python server for Audacity that works exactly like Jack's, but is written in Python for easier prototyping.

+The audacity labeler repository is [here](https://github.com/hugofloresgarcia/audacity-labeling).

+The master branch contains the Python implementation of the labeler, while the cpp-labeler branch contains jack's C++ labeler.

+Build/installation instructions are in the repo.

+*note*: both branches only predict 'silence' as an output.
+I've reached out to jack to help me investigate why that is.
+I'm using his precompiled classifier model.

 ## visualizing embeddings
 I computed VGGish and OpenL3 embeddings and visualized the dataset using t-SNE.
 Look at the plots here: